 The fix: Build a 7-touch follow-up sequence:

-- Day 2: Email with "What to expect during your first visit" guide
+- Day 2: Email with "What to Expect During Your First Infusion" guide (PDF link)

 - Day 14: Final email with limited-time consultation offer